 I’m not saying that you won’t find success sooner than that.
 It’s entirely possible that you could work hard for a year and experience immediate and drastic growth on your blog.

-So, in list format, your priorities should look like this:
+So, in list format, your priorities for your blog should look like this:

 - Long-term commitment.